LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * 🌄 Make a shortcode for images

+* 🪾Should I make a submodule for the posts as well?

 ## <div style="text-align:center; color:lime"> Done </div>

 * 🔗💳Add a link in the main page to `about`